 How preservation, transportation, and technology have influenced our diets.

 GRADES 1–8 Do you know where your food comes from and how it was prepared?
 Make pasta noodles and peel and dry apples to discover the work involved in food preparation and preservation.
 Examine a variety of foods and discuss their seasonal availability, where they are grown, and how they reach distant markets.
-Discover different methods of preserving foods and make pasta by hand to understand how technology has impacted the way we eat, in comparison to the diet of a family in 1890.
+Learn how advances in technology and transportation have impacted the way we eat, in comparison to the diet of a family in 1890.

 Program length – 11⁄2 hours

 What Can You See?
 Explorations in Historic Photography